National Council of Women of Victoria

 The September 2023 newsletter has more about this event.

-The outstanding annual student event My Vote My Voice, conducted by the National Council of Women of Victoria, is again being held in the Legislative Council Chamber of Parliament House Melbourne.
-Students from government and independent schools, covering the spread of multicultural backgrounds in our Victorian community, will address the topic: What are the barriers to Human Rights in Australia?
+The outstanding annual student event My Vote My Voice, conducted by the National Council of Women of Victoria, was held in the Legislative Council Chamber of Parliament House Melbourne.
+Students from government and independent schools, covering many cultural backgrounds in Melbourne, addressed the topic: What are the barriers to Human Rights in Australia?
 How can we begin to overcome them.
+Secondary students from 10 schools made group presentations of their findings from research and, in one case, a survey.

 March Council Speakers